THE GIST OF THIS ARTICLE

 The following is the contents of this article.

 In this article, you can learn all 36 Yamahoko floats of Gion Matsuri festival with their “Tujimawashi” videos and short tips.

 The information of their Goshuin stamps and souvenirs are also available.

-Yamahoko parade of 2020 was canceled due to COVID-19.
+Yamahoko parade of 2022 is to take place.
 Enjoy it on video.

 Yamahoko floats are built in Sakimatsuri and Atomatsuri.
 Let us see the ones in Sakimatsuri.